MrJUNHUIZHANG/MrJUNHUIZHANG.github.io/_pages/Group.md

 #### Research Vision

 Our mission is to develop **safe, reliable, and intelligent robotic systems** that can operate **autonomously in complex, uncertain, and dynamic environments**.
-By integrating **control theory, machine learning, and formal methods**, we aim to design **next-generation trustworthy robotic technologies** that significantly advance the capabilities of autonomous systems and enable their deployment in **real-world applications**.false
+By integrating **control theory, machine learning, and formal methods**, we aim to design **next-generation trustworthy robotic technologies** that significantly advance the capabilities of autonomous systems and enable their deployment in **real-world applications**.